byrzhm/build-a-riscv-chip-from-scratch/tutorial/datapath/b-type.md

 <figure><img src="../../.gitbook/assets/b-type.png" alt=""><figcaption></figcaption></figure>

-* B-Format is similar to S-Format, with two register sources (rs1/rs2) and a 12-bit immediate
+* B-format is similar to S-format, with two register sources (rs1/rs2) and a 12-bit immediate
 * The 12 immediate bits encode 13-bit signed byte offsets (low bit of offset is always zero, so no need to store it)
 * But now immediate represents values `-2^12` to `+2^12 - 1` in 2-byte increments